-When your relationship fails, you experience profound disappointment and sadness (even when the relationship was no longer good).
+When our relationship fails, we experience profound disappointment and sadness (even when the relationship was no longer good).

-Whatever the reason for the split—and whether you wanted it or not—the breakup of a relationship can turn your whole world upside down and trigger all sorts of painful and unsettling emotions.
+Whatever the reason for the split—and whether we wanted it or not—the breakup of a relationship can turn our whole world upside down and trigger all sorts of painful and unsettling emotions.

-It represents the loss, not just of the partnership, but also of the dreams and commitments you shared.
+It represents the loss, not just of the partnership, but also of the dreams and commitments we shared.

-It is essential to mourn all these losses and to express your pain.
+It is essential to mourn all these losses and to express our pain.

 Unfortunately, many women try to repress their deep sadness and fears inside.

-They hold their feelings, crumbling on the inside and showing their best self on the outside… in order to protect their children or parents.
+They hold their feelings, crumbling on the inside and showing their best self on the outside… in order to protect their children and/or loved ones.